When looking into different types of bikes, the number and variation of makes, models, subcategories and crossovers can

 Also called a “fixie,” this bike is the standard for track racing, though it’s becoming popular among urban cyclists as well.
 Fixed-gear bikes are not for novice riders, since they require constant pedaling and typically have only front brakes – or no brakes at all.

-Similar to hybrid bikes, cruisers offer comfortable, casual riding experiences.
+Similar to hybrid bikes, cruisers offer a comfortable, casual riding experience.
 These single-speed bikes aren’t very fast, but their “balloon” tires, upright seating position and durability make them easy to ride.

 Although there are many more types of bikes, some modern favorites are folding bikes, electric bikes and adult tricycles.

 Folding bikes are popular for their compact-ability, making them easy to transport and store.
 Electric bicycles, or e-bikes, have small motors to assist with pedaling and propulsion.
 Adult tricycles are a great option for older bike-enthusiasts and people with disabilities, since they are easy to ride and won’t tip over.
-They can also support heavy loads, making them capable for carrying groceries and other tasks.
+They can also support heavy loads, making them capable of carrying groceries and other tasks.